“So who did your psychic paper say you were in order

 mirrored glass behind the bar which reflected everyone in the pub.
 Yes,

-there he was.
-The same man.
-Tall, with black hair, dark eyes, a sharp-looking
+there he was - the same man - tall, with black hair, dark eyes, a sharp-looking

 nose and thin lips.
 As he watched he was almost sure he saw the eyes turn